 16. By entering, the artist consents to images of their works being reproduced, and their biographical information and/or photograph being used by the South Australian Museum and/or the SA Museum Foundation, and their agents, without additional compensation.

-17. At the conclusion of the exhibition, all unsold works not touring must be collected from the South Australian Museum, Adelaide, on Monday 1 August or Tuesday 2 August 2016, between 10am and 5pm.
+17. At the conclusion of the exhibition, all unsold works not touring must be collected from the South Australian Museum, Adelaide.
+The schedule of collection will be determined when the closing date is finalised.
 If any works are to be returned by courier, this must be arranged by the artist or purchaser (as applicable) at their expense, and must happen during this time frame.

 18. The artist warrants that their entry and any other works and materials submitted are original, are the property of the artist and do not infringe any third-party rights.
 The artist shall, at any time requested by the South Australian Museum, execute such documents and do such acts as may be reasonably required to perfect the rights granted to them by these Conditions.
 By entering, the artist further agrees to indemnify and hold the South Australian Museum, the South Australian Museum Foundation and their respective officers, directors, employees, agents, parents, subsidiaries, successors, and assigns, harmless from any liability or damages of any kind, including legal fees and costs, resulting from any claim of infringement or other proprietary right of any person or entity.